At first, Excel seems capable of managing your customer relationships. But as your company grows, you will soon start needing more scalable tools.

 According to Forrester Research, the Age of the Customer started in 2010, which means that all business strategies and operations should be carefully aligned to contribute to customer satisfaction.

-As your company grows and customer relationships expand, an Excel sheet soon becomes insufficient.
+As your company grows and customer relationships evolve, an Excel sheet soon becomes insufficient.
 For example, Excel won't tell you anything about the upsell opportunities for a certain customer, or when you should give him a follow-up call.
 In the age of customer relationships, this means you're missing out on tremendous opportunities.

 Excel vs. CRM